OUR MISSION

 Over the last 6 years Bandhavgarh has suffered from an acute water crisis due to erratic rainfall causing longer drought seasons which impact all.
 Existing wildlife waterholes previously replenished by rainwater have become dry or almost dry.
 Thirsty prey animals enter villages to drink and, whilst there, raid crops.
 Predators follow in search of prey and kill livestock when their native prey flees.
 Villagers can’t afford to lose their crops and livestock to wildlife so look to end the conflict by fair or foul means risking tigers’ lives.

 The burgeoning human population has decimated India’s wild tiger habitat, increasing incidents of human-animal conflict due to lack of food for prey and predators.
-Bandhavgarh has over 70 villages with 44% of families having 4 or more children.
+Bandhavgarh has more than 105 villages with 54% of families having 4 or more children.

 OUR ACHIEVEMENTS